Dark matter and neutrinos. Build detector and analyze.

 From bits to Science.
 Cyberinfrastructure.

 One of the main interests of the group is 'eScience' / cyberinfrastructure.
 Modern day astroparticle experiments are only possible due to how the information revolution has enabled us to extract science from previously unmanagable datasets.
 Within dark matter, we are particularly interested in the software technologies that must be developed to do the science we want.
 For example, within the NEST collaboration on microphysics, we developed the nestpy package.
 We developed tools within XENON1T that are now used by many such detectors for software triggers, signal processing, event reconstruction (pax), data analysis (hax), data selection (lax), data handling (cax), and much more.
 We develop such tools by looking to other communities, especially the Big Data technology realm, to determine which problems have been solved in one domain and not the other.
 This means that we were able to leverage for example the Scientific Python Stack and numba (a just-in-time Python compiler) to enable petabyte scale analysis and data acquisition in pure Python.
 The benefits in this -- beyond training -- are a compact flexible refactorable experimental stack.
 In the future, we are exploring technologies with other communities to determine what technologies can revolutionize our next detector XENONnT.
 This includes signal processing and event reconstruction in Python at 100 MB/s/core (strax), new data flow models relying on cloud services and NodeJS UI (snax), and machine learning techniques such as manifold learning to solve long-standing analysis challenges with this detector.
 This list is not complete, but our code is public so feel free to browse!
+Please also note the DIDACTS collaboration for making the machine-learning methods to support discovery in our field.

 Our successful model has been to collaborate with companies and other experiments to develop novel solutions that push the frontiers of computational physics, with the goal of understanding how new technologies may be used to our scientific advantage.
 This puts us in a unique niche within our field.